sdurancflt/MicroTimestampConverter/README.md

 The issue will of course appear if the producer to the topic is not our connector but some other implementation `java.time` like...
 This would send to the topic `-719162` which from the point of view of Kafka would be `'0001-01-03'` (`java.util` based), and if we sink with JDBC connector after that's what it will write on database.

-Next we present a workaround to this problem meanwhile the JDBC connector still uses a `java.util` based implementation (**and if it's not possible for you to adapt your producer/CDC to use also those package classes when writing to Kafka**).
+Next we present a workaround to this problem meanwhile the JDBC connector still uses a `java.util` based implementation (**and if it's not possible for you to adapt your producer/CDC to use also those `java.util` package classes when writing to Kafka**).

 ### Sorting java.time and java.util discrepancy before sinking with custom SMT